 On a side note, you’ll get three complimentary cups with it—a pair of 24-ounce regular cups and a 14oz container with a rotary spatula.

-If you opt for this small Ninja blender, you’ll get an 18oz and 24oz cup.
+If you choose this Ninja blender, you’ll get two 24 oz cups.
 It can make a higher amount of single-serve smoothies, that’s also good enough for sharing.

 #3 Nutribullet Pro 1000